MCCORRY'S MEMOIRS

 Written by Kevin McCorry

-First cluster of images showing New Brunswick's Miramichi region as it was when I lived there, and as it was through my second life era (1972-7).
+First cluster of three place images showing New Brunswick's Miramichi region as it was when I lived there, and as it was through my second life era (1972-7).

 Top image in the image cluster has a fencing along the C.F.B.
 Chatham perimeter on Highway 11's left side, and on the highway's right side, beyond a railway crossing of the highway, the Portage Restaurant.
 The Portage's sign is in the distance, as are those of a Texaco gasoline station and restaurant on left side of road and an Esso gasoline station on road's right side (past the Portage).